vuestorefront/storefront-api/docs/guide/modules/tutorial.md

 app_1    | Storefront GraphQL API started at http://0.0.0.0:8080
 ```

-**Note:** You may use the `yarn lint-gql` to execute the [graphql-schema-linter](https://github.com/cjoudrey/graphql-schema-linter) over all GraphQL schemas used in the project.
-Pretty usefull tool for working with graphql.
+**Note:** You may use the `yarn lint-gql` to execute the [graphql-schema-linter](https://github.com/cjoudrey/graphql-schema-linter) overall GraphQL schemas used in the project.
+Pretty useful tool for working with graphql.

 Let's check the GraphQL first!
 Open http://localhost:8080/graphql to access the GraphQL Playground.